 I heard that hereditary cancer is being diagnosed at younger ages.
 Is that true?

-There is some targeted research that supports this to be true, with subsequent generations being diagnosed about 8 years younger than previous generations.
+There is some targeted research that supports that subsequent generations are being diagnosed an average of close to 8 years younger than previous generations.

 Yes.
 It is much more dangerous.
-The gene mutations that cause hereditary cancer reduce one's ability to fend off or fight cancer.
-Hereditary cancer is diagnosed more often and at younger ages in affected families.
-Hereditary cancer has a higher rate of recurrence or a second primary cancer and tends to be more aggressive, making it harder to treat.
-The predisposition to hereditary cancer can be passed down to children.
+The gene mutations that cause hereditary cancer reduce one's ability to fend off or fight cancer so it is diagnosed more often and at younger ages in affected families.
+Hereditary cancer has a higher rate of recurrence or a second primary cancer and tends to be more aggressive, often making it harder to treat.
+The gene mutations that cause hereditary cancer can be passed down to children.